 India - Counsel to Secure Justice

 Counsel to Secure Justice, located in Delhi, is a nonprofit organization providing free legal services to women and children who have experienced sexual violence.
 Students work with CSJ on a wide variety of projects.
 Jon Derby, the founder, is a Pepperdine Law and SGJP alumnus.
-CSJ has the capacity for 1-3 students in its office; an additional interview with Jon Derby is required during the application process.
+CSJ has the capacity for 1-3 students in its office; an additional interview with their office is required during the application process.

 South America - Paz y Esperanza